-Birds and Exotics Animal Care is South Carolina’s premiere veterinary practice dedicated to the diagnosis, treatment and prevention of disorders affecting birds, reptiles and other exotic animals (ferrets, guinea pigs, hedgehogs, rabbits, fish, etc).
+Exotic Vet Care (formerly Birds and Exotics Animal Care) is South Carolina’s premier veterinary practice dedicated to the diagnosis, treatment and prevention of disorders affecting birds, reptiles and other exotic animals (ferrets, guinea pigs, hedgehogs, rabbits, fish, etc).
 We are currently the only state of the art veterinary hospital in South Carolina created especially for the needs of birds and exotic animals.
 Our founder, Jose Biascoechea, DVM, Dipl.
-ABVP (Avian Practice) is the only Board-Certified avian specialist in the state of South Carolina.
+ABVP (Avian Practice) was the first Board-Certified avian specialist in the state of South Carolina, and our Associate Dr. Abby Duvall is also a Board-Certified avian specialist.
 We also accept referral cases from veterinarians throughout the state and surrounding areas.

 In this context, exotic pet refers to any pet not commonly seen in traditional canine and feline practice, and includes pet birds, reptiles, rabbits, rodents, exotic cats, small hooved stock and sometimes zoo species.
 Although a rabbit is probably not considered “exotic” by most, care of these species requires special knowledge and training.

 Exotic pets we see include:

 If you do not see your pet listed, call us at 843-216-8387!

 We have dedicated ourselves to providing the highest quality of care to our patients and providing clients with the comprehensive education necessary to properly care for their exotic family members.

 Our animals, from the largest exotic bird to the smallest turtle, are an important part of our lives.
 They deserve the very best of care to live healthy lives.
 We have designed a facility specifically to meet the needs of these unique and extraordinary creatures.